 She was actively involved in music throughout her college years continuing her studies with Marcia Henry Liebenow and Walter Olivares and performing as a member of the Missoula Symphony, Glacier Symphony Orchestra and the University of Montana Orchestra.
-For the past 29 years, she has been a first violinist with the Jefferson Symphony Orchestra and has served as the JSO Marketing Chair for many years.
+For the past 30 years, she has been a first violinist with the Jefferson Symphony Orchestra and has served as the JSO Marketing Chair for many years.
 She has also played in a contemporary Christian band for 12 years.
 She has enjoyed many special performances over the years including events with Amy Grant, Art Garfunkel, Smokey Robinson and Doc Severinsen.

-She is currently completing a Suzuki Violin Pedagogy Certificate graduate program at the University of Denver’s Lamont School of Music.
-She has registered training in Suzuki Books 1-8.
+She has completed a Suzuki Violin Pedagogy Certificate graduate program at the University of Denver’s Lamont School of Music which included comprehensive training in Suzuki Books 1-8.
 She will complete her training in Suzuki Books 9 and 10 this summer.